retrixe/IveBot/README.md

 It's planned to have some nifty commands like /assistant which directly communicates with the Google Assistant gRPC API.
 You heard that, Google Assistant in a Discord bot.

-1.0 and 2.0 used discord.io while 3.0 uses Eris and is much more refined and full-featured.
+1.0/2.0 used discord.io while 3.0 uses Eris and is much more refined and full-featured.
 It is highly recommended to use 3.0 as older versions are unsupported and may not connect to Discord's API gateway anymore.
+4.0 is in development to separate the dashboard from the bot and make use of many new Discord features.

 <hr />
 <details><summary>Commands</summary>